Code-Institute-Submissions/HydraExplorer/README.md

 **Hydrasound Explorer** HydraExplorer is the start of an application i have been wanting to build for a while, where it will allow users to find Hydrasound members with the particular skills they are looking for.
 For example a user can search for Remixers or music consultantcy services and our application will return the relevant results.
 The results are then associated with their own user page for further infomation and contact details.
 I decided to approach the web app using the front end DOM manipulation skills and frameworks i have learned so far from the code institute full stack course.
-Primarily Javascript and Jquery amonst other technologies.
+Primarily Javascript and jQuery amonst other technologies.

 I aim to build the web application following web best practices and also to fulfill my need to present user information on the application  which is not only well structured but is also mobile responsive.